Overengineering-squared/Overengineering-squared-RoboCup/README.md

 # License
 This project is licensed under the GNU GPLv3 License - see the [LICENSE](LICENSE) file for details. \
-Additionally, you can read up one the license [here](https://choosealicense.com/licenses/gpl-3.0/). \
+Additionally, you can read up one the license [here](https://choosealicense.com/licenses/gpl-3.0/).
-Projects that use this code must also be open source and use the same license.

 ##